Hybrid Pricing Models: Combining Subscriptions with Usage-Based Billing

 A subscription provides a fixed usage pool.
 Consumption beyond the pool is billed at per-unit rates.

-Good for: API products, data platforms, communication tools, AI inference services.
-Any product where consumption varies significantly across customers but some minimum baseline is predictable.
+Good for: API products, data platforms, communication tools, AI inference services — any product where consumption varies significantly across customers but some minimum baseline is predictable.

 Examples: Twilio (base phone number fees + per-message rates), SendGrid (monthly email allowance + per-email overage), MongoDB Atlas (cluster subscription + compute/storage overage).